G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

  docker push dockerhub-username/docker-image-name
 ```

-## Configure network interfaces
+## Configure Network Interfaces

-Beside the “Network settings” option when you create a new instance, you could also configure network interfaces using the User Data field.
+You can also configure network interfaces using the User Data field.
 For example, you can add a static IP address to your instance network interface.
-Having a static IP address have some benefits such as:
+Having a static IP address offers benefits such as:

 - Allowing you to host a web server using the static IP
 - Allowing other instances access to your instance reliably using the static IP

-When your virtual instance is created, cloud-init will generate a new file named `50-cloud-init.yaml` in the `/etc/netplan` directory and create a new network interface based on that file.
-To add a static IP address to the network interface, you need to create another file in the `/etc/netplan` other than `50-cloud-init.yaml`.
+When your virtual instance is created, cloud-init will generate a new file named *50-cloud-init.yaml* in the */etc/netplan* directory and create a new network interface based on that file.
+To add a static IP address to the network interface, you need to create another file in the */etc/netplan* other than *50-cloud-init.yaml*.
 When cloud-init creates the network interface, it will try to merge the content of these two configuration files.
 As a result, the static IP address will be added to the network interface.
-Below is an example content of the `50-cloud-init.yaml` file.
+Below is an example content of the *50-cloud-init.yaml* file.

 ```
 network: